 The tropical savannas of Northern Australia are some of the most naturally fire-prone landscapes in the world.
 A high risk of bushfires comes with the annual ‘dry season’ that leaves the landscape tinder dry at the hottest time of the year and lightning regularly starts bushfires.

-Our Reserves at Yourka and Carnavon are under threat most years due to lightning strikes.
+Our Yourka and Carnavon reserves are under threat most years from lightning strikes.

 In Southern Australia fire frequencies have been lower but in denser forests and woodlands can be much more intense.
 The combustability of vegetation is influenced by climatic conditions such as the El Niño–Southern Oscillation, the Indian Ocean Dipole and the Southern Annular mode.
 Periods with above-average rainfall that promote growth and increase fuel loads can be followed by extended hot, dry conditions that desiccate landscapes and make fires uncontrollable.

-At our reserves in Tasmania, Victoria, New South Wales and in southern Western Australia we have been implimenting ecological burns to help areas recover from past clearing, to maintain vegetation structure and diversity and to reduce fuel loads if and when uncontrolled bushfires occur.
-We are reviewing our options for managing fire in these landscapes as global warming intensifies the challenges that we all face.
+At our reserves in Tasmania, Victoria, New South Wales and in southern Western Australia we've been implementing ecological burns to help areas recover from past clearing, to maintain vegetation structure and diversity and to reduce fuel loads if and when uncontrolled bushfires occur.
+We're reviewing our options for managing fire in these landscapes as global warming intensifies the challenges.

-In the arid zone fire frequency and severity is directly related to above-average rainfall events, which can lead to prolific growth in grass and vegetation and raise the risk of large fires when the landscape dries out.
+In the arid zone fire frequency and severity is directly related to above-average rainfall events that can lead to prolific growth in grass and vegetation and raise the risk of large fires when the landscape dries out.